DCMLab/AudioThumbLib/README.md

 # AudioThumbLib

-AudioThumbLib is a Python library and command-line tool for audio thumbnailing, building on the dynamic-programming algorithm of Müller *et al.* (2013) and Jiang *et al.* (2014).
-It attempts to determine the positions and durations of the most characteristic material in the recorded stream—for example a theme and its repetitions.
+AudioThumbLib is a Python library and command-line tool for audio thumbnailing.
+Building on the dynamic-programming algorithm of Müller *et al.* (2013) and Jiang *et al.* (2014), it attempts to determine the positions and durations of the most characteristic material in a given musical stream—for example, a main theme and its repetitions.

 ## Documentation